 But here I am, already on paragraph three with nothing to say but I've somehow managed to leap from ancient Greek myth to 20th century American opera.
 And now I'm going to head back to 19th century New England and one of my favorite essayists, Ralph Waldo Emerson.
 This is fast becoming a travelogue about nothing!
 I found a great print on the Book Riot website and thought you might enjoy it as well.
 I've been trying hard this past week to focus on everything that is right with my world, and pretend the slings and arrows of outrageous fortune aren't hitting close to home.
 And graphic artist Ryan McArthur's minimalist print is a great reminder of how we have the ability to choose our attitudes.
 I really don't want to lose a second more of happiness.

-If you would like to see other great literary prints by McArthur you can check them out here
+If you would like to see other great literary prints by McArthur you can check them out here. |

 So since it seems we are doing a little globe hopping, let's swing over to Russia for a minute and check in with Tchaikovsky, who kept me company all afternoon at work yesterday.
 If you need to escape into a world of beauty for a few minutes, slip on your headphones (or earbuds) and let his Violin Concerto in D work its magic.

+You can hear this remarkable performance here.
 And since we are already in Russia, let's dip by Dostoyevsky's house for a cup of tea.
 I have a feeling I would get along well with him--how can you not like someone who penned "I say let the world go to hell, but I should always have my tea" and "man is fond of counting his troubles but he does not count his joys."
 My type of guy!
-And the quote below made me laugh...even if I had nuttin' in my mind when I sat down to write this post, I guess I have lived and therefore have a story to tell!
+And the quote below made me laugh...even if I had nuttin' in my mind when I sat down to write this post, I guess I have lived and therefore have a story to tell! |

 And to start our day off on the right "note" here's a lovely poem by Kristin Riggs.
 It incorporates autumn for my husband and passion for my daughter, Tchaikovsky for me, and a tale for Fyodor--what more could you ask for in a poem?